stacksjs/stacks/database/factories/README.md

 # Database Factories

-- use Copilot here to generate
+Database factories are a way to generate fake data for your database.
+They are a great way to quickly seed your database with test data.

-## note in md style
+> **Note**

-This file may be deleted but in the meantime, let it remind you of the API 🤙🏼
+> This file may be deleted but in the meantime, let it remind you of the API 🤙🏼

 ## Usage